-The other day a group of ideas I had seen on Pinterest and my kid’s sudden fascination with all the plastic bowls in one of the cabinets in our kitchen lit sparks in my imagination that quickly turned into a really fun DIY toy for my little ones.
-And I loved that I had all the items I needed on hand, meaning I can entertain my favorite busy bodies without spending a dime!
+The other day a group of ideas I had seen on Pinterest and my kid’s sudden fascination with all the plastic bowls in one of the cabinets in our kitchen lit sparks in my imagination that quickly turned into a really fun and simple DIY toy for my toddlers.
+And I loved that I had all the items I needed on hand, meaning I can entertain my favorite busybodies without spending a dime!
 Here’s what I did…

-“Ribbon Spaghetti” DIY Toy
+“Ribbon Spaghetti” – A Simple DIY Toy for Toddlers

-This DIY toy helps my girls work on concentration, fine motor development and listening to and following instructions.
+This super simple DIY toy helps my girls work on concentration, fine motor development and listening to and following instructions.
 It was also an opportunity for each of them to practice taking turns and cooperating with one another – something we are really working on lately.